Reading List

 A deep dive into the challenges of getting AI systems to do what we actually want.
 Covers the history of machine learning through the lens of alignment, from early behaviorist psychology to modern deep learning.

-6 books finished in 2026
+8 books finished

 -